How do you fall asleep more easily?

 SWS or Slow Wave Sleep is a deep sleep stage.
 Our heart rate slows during this stage of sleep.
 The immune system needs this sleep stage, and valuable repair work is done all over the body during it.

 We all have a body clock that operates best when we stick to a regular schedule.
 This is our circadian rhythm and it determines how well we function.
 Before we had clocks, we would have used natural light to decide how to organise our days.
 Our cavepeople selves would have risen at dawn and slept in the dark.
-The daily tasks were probably mundane and repetitive, finding stuff to eat, eating.
+The daily tasks were probably mundane and repetitive - finding stuff to eat and eating, for example.
 It can be a bit more complicated these days with our many choices and busy lives.
 A certain amount of flexibility may be fun, if not necessary.
 Chaos is another matter altogether – it can have a very disruptive effect.
 Insomniacs often have less routine in their lives3.
 Sleep routines work for babies and toddlers4 - going to bed at the same time and waking up at the same time every day.
 It has been found to improve the tempers of mothers too!